-We are subject to various federal, state and local environmental, health and safety laws and regulations.
+We are subject to various federal, state and local environmental, health and safety laws and regulations related to our propane business as well as those related to our ammonia and butane transportation operations.
 Generally, these laws impose limitations on the discharge of pollutants and establish standards for the handling of solid and hazardous wastes.
 These laws generally include the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), the Clean Air Act, the Occupational Safety and Health Act, the Emergency Planning and Community Right to Know Act, the Clean Water Act and comparable state or local statutes.
 CERCLA, also known as the "Superfund" law, imposes joint and several liability without regard to fault or the legality of the original conduct on certain classes of persons that are considered to have contributed to the release or threatened release of a hazardous substance into the environment.
 While propane is not a hazardous substance within the meaning of CERCLA, other chemicals used in our operations may be classified as hazardous.
 These laws and regulations could result in civil or criminal penalties in cases of non-compliance or impose liability for remediation costs.
 To date, we have not received any notices in which we are alleged to have violated or otherwise incurred liability under any of the above laws and regulations.